 The Tibetan Book of the Dead was first published in 1927 by Oxford University Press, London.
 Dr. Walter Y. Evans-Wentz coined the title because of parallels he found with the writings of The Egyptian Book of the Dead.
 The paperback and hardcover editions of the book contain extensive notes by Evans-Wentz about the conclusions he drew from the translation which, some say, were greatly influenced by his involvement with Theosophy and neo-Vedantic Hindu views.
 A later edition of the book includes commentary by the renowned psychoanalyst, Dr. Carl Jung, whose insightful essay illustrates that this Tibetan text goes beyond a study of Tibetan culture and reaches into a psychology that has great relevance to the western world.

 This e-book, made courtesy of Summum, represents the edited English translation taken from the first edition.
 Based upon our copyright status research, this edition appears to be in the United States public domain.
-If you believe this to be incorrect, please contact Summum with information as to why so that we may review your information and remove this e-book if necessary.
+If you believe this to be incorrect, please contact Summum with information as to why so that we may review the issue.

 The Tibetan Book of the Dead can be quite difficult to read and understand since it was written for a different audience.
 However, we offer video broadcasts of readings of the book that include insightful discussions of its contents within the context of the Summum philosophy, the Summum rites of Modern Mummification, and what Summum terms as "Transference."
 Transference is that period of transition between one life and the next that occurs just before, during, and after death.
 The video discussions greatly help convey the intent and meaning of the book since they are in terms more easily understood by the western world.

-You can access the video by clicking links that will appear along the left side of the pages as you read through the book.
-You will need the Adobe Flash player installed in order to watch the video.
-The player is available from Adobe.
+You can access the video by clicking video links that will appear along the right side of the pages as you read through the book.